AltoSolid/goit-markup-hw-04/README.md

-# Full Stack developer homework 2
+# Full Stack developer homework 3

-This second approach is teaching us how to style our code with CSS and best practices
+This third approach is teaching us how to style our code with CSS and best practices using flexbox to position elements.

 ### Santiago Hincapié Murillo